John-W-Stevens/feel-the-mern/README.md

 Feel the MERN (FTM) - A CLI for quickly launching a MERN project

 Quickstart:
-- FTM requires Python3, ttab, nodemon, and Mongodb to be installed
+- FTM requires Python3, ttab, node, nodemon, and Mongodb to be installed
 - clone the repo into your root folder (git@github.com:John-W-Stevens/feel-the-mern.git) (Read below if you want to put it somewhere else)
 - Add all three zsh functions below to your ~/.zshrc file (assuming you are using zsh, otherwise add them to your bash profile)
 - Create an empty project directory and navigate into it